programmfabrik/easydb-documentation/content/webfrontend/administration/base-config/upload/_index.en.md

 | _File class_ | Limit | A separate limit can be defined per file class.
 If it is larger than the global upload limit, it is ignored. |
 | | Type | Only the formats for an upload are accepted, which are activated here.
 For the file class _Sonstige_, all formats that are not listed in one of the other file classes are always allowed. |

-> NOTE: You find further informatio  [Dateitypen](../../../../sysadmin/eas/filetypes) im Abschnitt Systemadministration zu finden.
+> NOTE: You can find further information on [File types](../../../../sysadmin/eas/filetypes) in the section System administration.